kevin-mitchell/alexa-app/README.md

 For lumen it might be easier to simply use `$app['alexa.router']` or inject an instance of one of the above classes into your class.

-### 3: Register Certificate middleware for verifying request comes from Amazon/AlexaSkillsKit (optional)

-For any production application, it's important and in fact required by Amazon that you protect your application as [described in their documentation](https://developer.amazon.com/public/solutions/devices/echo/alexa-app-kit/docs/developing-your-app-with-the-alexa-appkit).
+#### 3: Middleware (optional)

 You do not *need* to register this middleware however, and for certain testing may choose not to.

-This package makes this easy by providing middleware that will meet all required security parameters provided by Amazon.
-At this time, if you'd like to enable this functionality you'll need to register the `Certificate` middleware as outlined by the [Laravel](http://laravel.com/docs/5.1/middleware#registering-middleware)/[Lumen](http://lumen.laravel.com/docs/middleware) documentation.

-If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to your global middleware as show below, else you can protect certain end points (i.e. only run the certificate/security check at `/alexa-api-endpoint`).
+If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to your global middleware.

-#### Laravel
+- For Laravel

-To protect **all routes**, in your `app/Http/Kernal.php` file:
+In `app/Http/Kernal.php` file:

     protected $middleware = [
-        ...
         \Develpr\AlexaApp\Http\Middleware\Certificate::class,
-        ...
     ];

-#### Lumen
+- For Lumen

-To protect **all routes**, in your `bootstrap/app.php` file:
+In `bootstrap/app.php` file:

     $app->middleware([
-        ...snip...
         \Develpr\AlexaApp\Http\Middleware\Certificate::class,
-        ...snip...
     ]);

-### Everything is installed

-At this point, everything should "work" (see below for more information on Usage), but there are a number of elements that may need to be configured.

-# #Configuration
+# Configuration

 A number of things can be modified, or may even need to be modified depending on your application, **most importantly, the security options will need to be setup to match your AppId, etc**.
 Most if not all of these modifications work the same way regardless if you're using Laravel or Lumen, and all configuration values should be definable in a `config/` file, or by using a/an `.env` file.